beyondwords-io/legacy-android-player-sdk/README.md

 ...
 ```

-After creating a player, you can subscribe to its events.
+After creating a player, you can subscribe to its events:

 ```java
 ...